agorelick/O2_whole_exome/README.md

 # 1. QC your FASTQ files
 Before pre-processing your FASTQ files, you can generate a QC report for each file using the commonly used tool FASTQC (www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 This URL also provides examples of "good" reports and "bad" reports with common problems to aid in your interpretation.

+## Prepare FASTQC slurm script for your data

 To run FASTQC on your data, use the `run_fastqc.sh` script included in this directory.
 Copy this file to a new file for your current data.
 Make the following edits:
 ```
 ## Adjust the run time for your number of fastq files (x2 the number of samples for paired reads).
 NB: 4 ~1Gb fastq files (running in parallel on 4 cores) takes ~ 5 min to complete.
 #SBATCH -t 0-01:00